muratk5n/thirdwave/en/README.md

 ---

-Pozsar: "The commodities market is much more financialized and leveraged today than it was during the 1973 OPEC supply crisis, and today’s Russian supply crisis is much bigger, much more broad-based, and much more correlated.
-It’s scarier"

----

 By CC=1 he means individual commodity prices are going up and down in sync.

 Pozsar: "Commodity correlations are also at 1, which, to stress, is never a good thing.
-But that’s precisely what happens when the West sanctions the single-largest commodity producer of the world, which sells virtually everything"
+But that’s precisely what happens when the West sanctions the single-largest commodity producer of the world, which sells virtually everything..

+The commodities market is much more financialized and leveraged today than it was during the 1973 OPEC supply crisis, and today’s Russian supply crisis is much bigger, much more broad-based, and much more correlated.
+It’s scarier"

 ---